Fortunata y Jacinta: Plot summary

 Seeing Fortunata reformed and back with her husband makes Juanito Santa Cruz want her once again.
 Fortunata, without even fleeing from the house, falls for him once more.
 Fortunata and Jacinta finally meet face to face and confront each other.
 Jacinta tries to dismiss Fortunata as a nobody but Fortunata declares herself to be the true wife of Juanito, since she met him first and had a child by him.
 Jacinta is hurt by this and Fortunata decides to have another child with Juanito.

 Maxi gradually loses his mind and develops a fatalistic desire to kill himself and Fortunata, as well as other members of the family, to "free" them from what he sees as the "beast", i.e. life and its associated suffering.
 Meanwhile, Juanito begins to tire of Fortunata yet again.
 One day, in his state of insanity, Maxi realises that his wife is pregnant.
 Rather than explain to Doña Lupe what has happened, Fortunata simply gets out of the house and returns to her Aunt Segunda, at the place she was raised.
-She has there her second child, attended by a doctor who is a friend of the Rubíns and of Segismundo Ballester, a co-worker of Maxi's from the pharmacy who is also in love with her.
+She has her second child there, attended by a doctor who is a friend of the Rubíns and of Segismundo Ballester, a co-worker of Maxi's from the pharmacy who is also in love with her.
 Jacinta soon learns this and sends an emissary to Fortunata to ask her for her child, in adoption.
 Fortunata adamantly refuses.

 Maxi is told that Fortunata is dead.
 He refuses to believe this and is able to figure out where she is following Segismundo.
 He meets her and her baby and, out of spite, tells her that Juanito Santa Cruz was and is still betraying her with Aurora, a family friend of the Rubíns and an intimate friend of Fortunata.
 As soon as she finds herself alone at home, Fortunata goes to Aurora's shop and has a fight with her.
 The fight causes Fortunata a haemorrhage.
 Seeing that she is dying, Fortunata arranges to give the custody of her child to Jacinta.

 Jacinta receives the child gladly and also learns the true reason of Fortunata's death and of her husband's many betrayals.
 She will not forgive him any longer and their marriage will be in name only hereafter.
 The same day of Fortunata's funeral, they also bury Feijoo.